If you’ve got a great idea for a business, you’re halfway there to starting a business. Starting your own successful business doesn’t have to be hard.

 Your FundingTree matches entrepreneurs in need of funding with lenders that have a special interest in your business.
 We’ll give you a list of interested lenders and you choose the one that has the best terms for you.
 Then, you’ll be off and running.

-8. Do I Need Permits or Licenses?
+8. Do I Need Permits or Licenses Before Starting a Business?

 You’ll need to incorporate and register your business at the outset.
-Additional things like permits for regulated businesses (like agriculture), sales tax permits, city and county permits, employer IDs, and zoning permits will have to be obtained on an as-needed basis.
+Additional things like permits for regulated businesses (like trucking), sales tax permits, city and county permits, employer IDs, and zoning permits will have to be obtained on an as-needed basis.

 9. How Do You Hire Good Employees?